-This Hall of Fame honors those who put great effort in, not only having the courage to start the club in a then-homophobic and conservative city, but making it thrive to be one of the biggest and best clubs in the GLTA.
+This Hall of Fame honors those who put forth great effort, not only having the courage to start the club in a then-homophobic and conservative city, but making it thrive to be one of the biggest and best clubs in the GLTA.

 A plaque recognizing the Hall of Fame members resides in the clubhouse of the Balboa Tennis Club (Morley Field).